 When selecting the right diamond grinding wheel for your applications, it's essential to understand the characteristics and benefits of different bond types of wheels available.
-Diamond and cbn grinding wheels are highly versatile tools used across various industries for grinding hard materials such as glass, ceramics, carbide, composites, and even concrete.
+Diamond and CBN grinding wheels are highly versatile tools used across various industries for grinding hard materials such as glass, ceramics, carbide, composites, and even concrete.
 Here, we explore the most common types of grinding wheels—resin bond, metal bond, vitrified bond, and electroplated—each suited for specific materials and grinding tasks.

 Resin bond diamond wheels are the most popular type of diamond grinding wheel due to their versatility and balance between performance and cost.
 These wheels are made by embedding synthetic diamond particles in a resin matrix.
 They are known for their good cutting ability and are used extensively for fine finish applications due to their smooth grinding action.
 Resin bonds are softer compared to other types, making them more suitable for complex tool shapes and precision work in industries like aerospace and tool-making.
 They can be used to grind a wide variety of materials, including tungsten carbide, ceramics, glass, alloys, and even semi-precious stones.
 Resin bonds can be made in numerous shapes like a straight wheel, diamond cup wheel, and more.